GSA-TTS/FAC-transition-site/src/developers/index.md

 - Do not store your key in a shared drive where other users have access
 - Do not share your key in helpdesk requests or any other communication

-To use the API, you will first [need to obtain an API key]({{ config.baseUrl }}docs/getting-an-api-key/).
-This is free, and only requires a valid email address.

 Once you have your API key, you can [begin exploring the API from the command-line]({{ config.baseUrl }}docs/getting-started/).

 We have provided [documentation for the endpoints and the fields those endpoints contain]({{ config.baseUrl }}developers/v1_0_0_beta/) to help you write your own access code.

 ## How we work

-We will be changing the API over time, and have [a documented change management process]({{ config.baseUrl }}developers/api-versioning/) for those future API improvements.
+We will be changing the API over time, and have a [documented change management process]({{ config.baseUrl }}developers/api-versioning/) for those future API improvements.

 For more information on the FAC API and the information it provides, see our [terms and conditions]({{ config.baseUrl }}developers/terms/).